harabat/django-htmx/tutorial/docs/10_editing_profiles.md

 We want to allow users to modify their profile information (image, bio) and user information (username, email, password) at the same place.
-That is, we want to allow users to update 2 models at the same URL.
+That is, we want to allow users to update two models at the same URL.
 Surprisingly, this common use case is not straightforward to implement with Django, especially if we're trying to follow good practice and use class-based views.
 Take a break before continuing, as we're going to go